- 6 ounces prosciutto di Parma, sliced very thin

 - Return the pasta sauce to the heat and, when bubbling, add the remaining 3 tablespoons of butter, the cooked pasta, and the remaining prosciutto.
 Toss thoroughly to combine.
 Season, to taste, with freshly ground black pepper and serve immediately, passing the cheese with the pasta.

-Grilled Sea Scallops With Pasta Rags, Homemade Pesto, Current Tomatoes, Fresh Asparagus And Chantrelle Mushrooms
+Grilled Sea Scallops with Pasta Rags, Homemade Pesto, Currant Tomatoes, Fresh Asparagus and Mushrooms

 Confit Of Exotic Mushrooms With Pasta Rags